pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/4-deploy-foundation-models.md

 # 🤖 Deploy Foundation Models

 Before you can start working with LLMs in the workshop, you need to deploy foundation models that will be used throughout the exercises.
-This activity will guide you through deploying foundational models that are required for the LLM, RAG, and Agents modules.
+This activity will guide you through deploying foundation models that are required for the LLM, RAG, and Agents modules.

 ## Objectives